Triston Casas Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.9 K/9, which ranks 15th in MLB.
+- The nine strikeouts per nine innings put together by the Rays pitching staff ranks 14th in MLB.

-- The Rays' 1.70 team ERA ranks first among all league pitching staffs.
+- The Rays have the top team ERA across all MLB pitching staffs (1.73).

 © 2023 Data Skrive.
 All rights reserved.